-The Business of Marriage - kindle ebook by Clyde Eldridge
+The Business of Marriage - relationships self help kindle ebook marketing by Clyde Eldridge

 Many girls and boys grew up with visions of what their weddings and marriages would some-day be, but very few of them ever thought of spending the rest of their lives with a business partner versus a husband or a wife.
 How do individual spouses or couples come to terms with the fact that their marriages are more like a business and more importantly; what should they do about it?
 “The Business of Marriage” provides a candid, insightful and sometimes funny cradle-to-grave exploration of many parallels between marriage and business that you can share with your spouse, family, friends and even your kids.